DIY-Recording-Equipment/diyre-pico-manuals/content/colourupter.md

     </div>
     <h3 class="step-header">Set Up for Testing</h3>
 <div class="step-description">
         <p>Download and install <a href="https://www.roomeqwizard.com/">Room EQ Wizard</a> on your computer.
-In Preferences chose your audio interface for the Input and Output Device and set the Input and Output to the left/channel 1.</p>
+In Preferences choose your audio interface for the Input and Output Device and set the Input and Output to the left/channel 1.</p>
-        <p>Connect the Colourupter to the left/channel 1 of your interface.</p>
+        <p>Connect the Colour host with your Colourupter to the left/channel 1 of your interface.</p>
 </div>
 </div>